Overview

 - Agency logo appears automatically

-- Check “Hide branding” option in proposal settings
+- Check “Hide branding” option in Journey settings

 - Your logo is hidden, only agency logo shows